csoltenborn/GoogleTestAdapter/Overview.md

   * Workaround 2: In VS, mark the exception as "Do not catch" when it occurs
 * Not all test results are reported to VS
   * Symptoms: When running tests, GTA reports that n tests have been executed, but VS shows less test results in the test explorer
-  * Reason: This seems to be due to inter process communication, but we do not have a lot of expertise in this area, and there is no official documentation of the VS test framework API.
+  * Reason: This seems to be due to inter process communication, but we do not have a lot of expertise in this area, and there is no official documentation of the VS test framework API
   * Workaround: Configure *Report waiting time* at *Tools/Options/Google Test Adapter/Advanced*
 * *Run tests after build* does not work
   * Symptoms: Selecting the *Run tests after build* option does not or not always result in the tests being run after build completion.
 Instead, the following error message is printed to the test console: "The specified type member 'Stale' is not supported in LINQ to Entities.
 Only initializers, entity members, and entity navigation properties are supported."